Overpayment of benefits

 There are different ways in which we may ask you to repay your overpayment.

-These are added directly to your council tax account and you'll be sent a new council tax bill which will explain how to pay the money you owe.
+This is an amount of council tax support to which you aren't entitled.
+The sum of the reversal will normally be added directly to your council tax account, and you'll be sent a new bill which will detail the money you owe.

 Overpayments of housing benefit